 In February through April of 2016, I attended the OM Arts “Incarnate School of Art in Mission” program, held in Isola del Gran Sasso d’Italia, Italy.
 The school is an intense, bi-annual training program, designed by artists, for artists who are passionate about knowing and living out God’s call on their lives.
 There were a total of 27 students, from 11 different nations (and 5 continents), and close to that many staff.
-The school was hosted in the Centro Evalgelico, and Evangelical ministry and conference center, literally in the shadow of the “Great Rock” of Italy, the highest peak in the Apennines mountains.
+The school was hosted in the Centro Evalgelico, an Evangelical ministry and conference center, literally in the shadow of Gran Sasso, the “Great Rock” of Italy, the highest peak in the Apennines mountains.

 The program was designed around formal classroom teaching; spiritual development; practice in both artistic skills and spiritual disciplines; worship and in living in community.
 There is also a strong emphasis on integrating with the Italian community there, in the local town where the center is based, and in collaboration with churches in the surrounding area.
 The training, both in the classroom and in the many different creative assignments, was organized around three threads: “God’s Story” (understanding the character of God and how we relate to Him), “Your Story” (understanding ourselves, our identity and how our creativity fits into that) and “10,000 Stories” (understanding God’s call to go to the nations).

-One of the foundational threads in the teaching portion of the school was that of the “Father” nature of God — not just as leader, provider and protector, but in the tender heart and care of the father, as illustrated in Christ’s parable of “The Prodigal Son”.
+One foundational thread in the teaching portion of the school was that of the “Father” nature of God — not just as leader, provider and protector, but in the tender heart and care of the father, as illustrated in Christ’s parable of “The Prodigal Son”.
 It is no surprise that our culture is rife with examples of bad fathering and dysfunctional relationships with our fathers, and even the best of our fathers have made mistakes.
 Reconciliation with our earthly fathers (and other people in roles of authority) can be a heart-wrenching struggle, but it always turns out to be a key turning point in our ability to relate to God as our Heavenly Father, in our ability to trust and put our faith and hope in Him.
-Being able to, in some small way, model that role of Father to the students there (most of whom were even younger than my children!) was a huge privilege, not to mention something to keep me looking up to my heavenly Father for wisdom and grace!
+Being able to, in some small way, model that role of Father to the students there (most of whom were even younger than my children) was a huge privilege, not to mention something to keep me looking up to my heavenly Father for wisdom and grace!
 It was also a huge lesson to me on my own relationship, both with my earthly father, and with God, and understanding His Father Heart toward me.